rugbyprof/stackedit/Test3.md

 ### Question 7

+-
-- All the class members declared  __________ will be available to everyone.
+ All the class members declared  __________ will be available to everyone.
-- This access modifier is similar to one of the other access modifiers, the difference is that the class member declared as ___________ are inaccessible outside the class but they can be accessed by any subclass (derived class).
+-  This access modifier is similar to th oone of the other access modifiers, the difference is that the class member declare__ are inaccessible outside the class but they can be accessed by any subclass (derived class) o that class.
-- Only member functions or __________ __________ of another class are allowed to access the private data members of this class.
+- Only member functions or __________ __________ of another class are allowed to access the private data members of thisa class.
-- The __________ data members of this class can be accessed from anywhere in the program using the dot operator with the object of that class.
+- The __________ data members of thisa class can be accessed from anywhere in the program using the dotirect member access operator (.) with the object of that class.
 - The class members declared as __________ can be accessed only by the functions inside the class.
 - The data members and member functions declared as __________ can be accessed by other classes to.
-- The data members and member functions declared public can be accessed by other classes too.
-The public members of a class can be accessed from anywhere in the program using the direct member access operator (.) with the object of that class.
+ The data members and member functions declared public can be accessed by other classes too.
+The public members of  class can be accessed from anywhere in the program using the d operator with the object of that class.
 - - The data members and member functions declared __________ can be accessed by other classes too.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MTQ2NjE3OTksNzExNTQ3OTI4LC0xOT
-YyNTg4NDAzLC0yMDE5MjQyNTY3LDE5NDEwNDg2ODAsMTQ3NDY1
-MjI5OCwtNTQxNDQ4NzYyLDExOTUwMzcxMjcsMTI5NzY1NzE2LC
-02MTUxMzg1NDQsLTE2NjMxNzE1NDIsLTE5MTU5NDkxMzMsNjIy
-NjkzMzA1LC0yMTY4NTA1NzEsLTU4MzI4OTEzLC0yMTIzMzcwMj
-ldfQ==
+eyJoaXN0b3J5IjpbLTU3NDUwNjI2NywtMTkxNDY2MTc5OSw3MT
+E1NDc5MjgsLTE5NjI1ODg0MDMsLTIwMTkyNDI1NjcsMTk0MTA0
+ODY4MCwxNDc0NjUyMjk4LC01NDE0NDg3NjIsMTE5NTAzNzEyNy
+wxMjk3NjU3MTYsLTYxNTEzODU0NCwtMTY2MzE3MTU0MiwtMTkx
+NTk0OTEzMyw2MjI2OTMzMDUsLTIxNjg1MDU3MSwtNTgzMjg5MT
+MsLTIxMjMzNzAyOV19
 -->